isomerpages/psd-psw/_opsoc-2022/About OPSOC.md

     <td>
       Pre-event interactive and engaging activities:<br>
       • <a href="#quiz">One Public Service Quiz </a>*<br>
-        • Encourage use of AR-enabled Photobooth & e-Message Board<br>
+        • Snap a Photo & Pen a Message<br>
     </td>
   </tr>
   <tr>